-Nirantar: Continuing Education Programmes (CEP) Admissions
+Nirantar: An Academy of Continuing Education Programmes Admissions

 Diploma in Youth Leadership and Social Change (Exit option at Certificate Level)